Existential Arithmetic at Bread Level

 Just okay.

-And okay is not a small kingdom.
-Okay means the bulb will come on.
-Okay means the fan will rotate with its old moral seriousness.
-Okay means the grocer will not look at me like a creditor in a mythological serial.
-Okay means I can make tea and not turn the entire morning into a court case against myself.
+Okay is not a small kingdom.
+Okay means the bulb comes on.
+The fan rotates with old moral seriousness.
+The grocer does not look like a creditor from a mythological serial.
+Tea can be made without turning the entire morning into a court case.

-There are days when even the month is too large a unit.
+Some days even the month is too large a unit.
 A month becomes a monster.
 Thirty days stand in front of me like thirty policemen asking for documents.
-Then I reduce the arithmetic again.
+Then I reduce the arithmetic.

 Usually the answer is yes.

 This is not a grand answer.
 It will not make a motivational speaker slap the podium.
-But it has saved me more times than any grand answer.
-When the mind begins its usual opera — rent, bills, age, work, shame, the future, the thinning hair of hope, the phone not ringing, the laptop waiting like a disappointed schoolteacher — I ask one rude little question.
+But it has saved me more often than grand answers.
+When the mind begins its opera about rent, bills, age, work, the future, the phone not ringing, and the laptop waiting like a disappointed teacher, I ask one rude little question.

 Can I eat today?